tan1310/Data-Projects/README.md

     </header>
     <main>
       About me:
-      - 4+ years of analytics experience in Ad-tech industry.|
+      - 4+ years of analytics experience in Ad-tech industry. | newline_to_br
       - Built analytics capabilities to solve business problems and drive strategic business decisions across teams.
       - Deep understanding of user and campaign data for generating actionable insights and build target audiences.
       - Strong dashboarding skills and proficient in analytics tools like SQL, Python and Power BI.